top of page

 The definition of "officer" can be found in Section 9 of the Corporations Act 2001.

 Generally, if you are a business owner, company director, or an executive who can make significant decisions for your business, you are an officer.
 Officers have specific duties under Section 27 of the WHS Act.
-Violations of these duties may result in fines or jail time for officers of a PCBU, depending on the category of offence.
+Violations of these duties may result in fines or jail time, depending on the category of offence.

 Employees, as "workers" have WHS duties to uphold under Section 28 of the WHS Act.
 This includes supervisors and managers.
-People visiting or working at your premises or site have WHS duties under Section 29 of the WHS Act while they are at your workplace.
+People visiting or working at your premises or any of your sites have WHS duties under Section 29 of the WHS Act while they are at your workplace.
 Workers and visitors can be charged with a failure to comply with a WHS duty.

 Here are the current penalties as of 1 July, 2024 (move the slider at the bottom of the chart to see the full chart):